mayank74pathak/memory-management/README.md

 #Memory Management

-This repository contains implementations of various Memory Management techniques in C++ and Python programming languages.
+This repository contains implementations of various Memory Management techniques in C++  programming languages.

 Table of Contents
 Introduction